 Figure 7-1 Browsing Windows

-The Browsing Choices window lets you select an item from the fileset to be displayed in the Browser View window - either a class if you are using C++; or a package, task, or tagged type, if you are using Ada.
+The Browsing Choices window lets you select an item from the fileset to be displayed in the Browser View window.
 The Browser View window then displays detailed information on the item.

 General Characteristics of the Browser